ahungry/cl-protobufs/cl-protobufs.rst

   proto:write-protobuf (protobuf &key stream type)              [Function]

-Pretty-prints the Protobufs schema *protobuf* onto the stream, which defaults to ``*standard-output*``.
+Pretty-prints the Protobufs schema *protobuf* onto the stream *stream*, which defaults to ``*standard-output*``.

 ``type`` can be either ``:proto`` or ``:lisp``.